nautobot/nautobot-lab/README.md

 At this point, Nautobot can be accessed at `http://localhost:8000` with the user credentials that were created.

 Explore, test, create, destroy, do whatever you like in this lab instance of Nautobot.

+We assume that you will want to populate Nautobot Lab with data from your own environment.
+However, if you want to simply get it up and running with minimal effort, we provide a set of sandbox data.
+To load the sandbox data, execute:

+`docker exec -it nautobot load-mock-data`

 If you have any questions, don't hesitate to reach out in the #Nautobot channel on the [Network To Code Slack instance](https://networktocode.slack.com), we'll be happy to assist you!